JSON_TUPLE Function

 Example 1: Basic Usage

-The above query attempts to extract the values of keys 'x' and 'z'.
-Since the 'z' key does not exist, the position corresponding to 'z' in the returned result is empty.
+The above query attempts to extract the values of keys x and z.
+Since the z key does not exist, the value corresponding to z in the result is empty (NULL).

 Example 2: Using with LATERAL VIEW

-In this example, we first create a table containing JSON strings, and then use LATERAL VIEW and the json_tuple function to extract the values of the 'a', 'b', and 'c' keys.
-Since the 'c' key does not exist, its corresponding value is empty.
+In this example, we first create a table containing a JSON string, and then use LATERAL VIEW and the json_tuple function to extract the values of keys a, b, and c.
+Since the c key does not exist, its corresponding value is empty.